-Children push us to limits, challenge rules and boundaries and help us become the best versions of ourselves.
+Children push us to limits, challenge rules and boundaries, and help us become the best versions of ourselves.
 They teach us about kindness and saying how we feel.
 Additionally, they help us live in the moment and appreciate the little things like ice cream sundaes or a butterfly landing on a flower.

-And I (Tony), say all this to say gosh, being a father first and entrepreneur second can take a toll.
-Some days I wasn’t sure how we were going to make it work but you do.
-There are a few things I’ve learned along the way and I know that other fathers will benefit.
+And I (Tony) say all this to say, gosh, being a father first and entrepreneur second can take a toll.
+Some days I wasn’t sure how we would make it work, but you do.
+I’ve learned a few things along the way, and I know that other fathers will benefit.

 4 Things a Father who is also an Entrepreneur Needs to Know

 Sarah and I are truly blessed with two children — whom many people have come to know through social media.
-Although I am probably a little bias, they are two of the most incredible human beings.
-We are fortunate that they have been able to join us in several aspects of our business; trips, events and the occasional Facebook Live appearance (surprise ones at that!).
+Although I am slightly biased, they are two of the most incredible human beings.
+We are fortunate that they have been able to join us in several aspects of our business; trips, events, and the occasional Facebook Live appearance (surprise ones at that!).

 Expect the Unexpected, No Joke

 So, take advantage of surprise breathers.
 9:00 p.m. is a great time to catch up on emails after you’ve put your kids to sleep.
-A canceled Zoom meeting becomes a great opportunity to have lunch with your partner.
-Keep a calm demeanour and stick to a schedule or routine—when there is stability there is confidence, and confidence breeds success.
+A canceled Zoom meeting becomes an excellent opportunity to have lunch with your partner.
+Keep a calm demeanor and stick to a schedule or routine.
+When there is stability, there is confidence, and confidence breeds success.

-Always Be Conscious of your Circle
+Always Be Conscious of Your Circle

-Think about it, we don’t want our girls hanging around with bullies, mean or dishonest children.
-So, we try to promote interactions with good kids – as most parents do, right?
-And so in business, I surround myself with leadership, corporate staff and business partners who have my back, understand the business, and work hard— overall good people.
-Your circle as an adult is just as important as it was when you were a teenager.
-Maybe more even more so.
-As I mentioned above, we include our kids in a lot of our business-related things.
+And so, how I translate this in business is, I surround myself with leadership, corporate staff, and business partners who have my back, understand the business, and work hard— overall, good people.
+Your circle as an adult is just as important as when you were a teenager.
+Maybe even more so.
+As I mentioned above, we include our kids in many of our business-related things.